 |Nov.
 6, 1975||House Committee on Standards of Official Conduct dismissed the complaint, 7-3 because the information had not been properly classified|

-Each dot in the chart below was a member of the House of Representatives in 1978.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Harrington is shown as a purple triangle. (analysis methodology)
+Harrington is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1978 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Harrington sponsored bills primarily in these issue areas: